 The Milan-San Remo or the ‘Spring Classic’ as it’s commonly referred to as is an annual 298 kilometer (185.2 miles) cycling race in Northern Italy that takes place between Milan and Sanremo.
 The Milan-San Remo is the longest professional one-day race and the first major classic race of the year and usually is held on the third Saturday in March.

-The odds for the 2021 Milan-San Remo are currently unavailable.
-As soon as the odds become available, we'll be sure to update this page accordingly.
-This page was last updated on August 14, 2020:
+The odds for the 2021 Milan-San Remo are now available.
+As soon as the odds become available, we’ll be sure to update this page accordingly.
+This page was last updated on March 17, 2021:

 2021 Milan-San Remo winners odds

 The first Milan-San Remo was held in 1907, making it even older than the oldest Grand Tour.
 110 editions of the Spring Classic have been held, only having two years where the race did not go on – World War I and World War II.
 The 2020 event was nearly cancelled due to the COVID-19 pandemic but was luckily rescheduled for August 8th, 2020.

 The route is mostly on flat terrain and is a straight line from Milan to San Remo.
 The route heads through about 20 Italian towns and doesn’t encounter an incline or climb until about the 140th kilometer in Passo del Turchino.
 The next climb is 22 kilometers from the finish, with the Poggio di Sanremo being the final climb, five kilometers from the finish.

 Single-day races are essentially tests of endurance for the riders, and to start the season off with the longest race of the year can be gruelling on a rider.
 The fastest sprinters frequently do best at the Milan-San Remo, but the final climbs can ultimately make or break a rider’s chances of winning.